dmartmillan/OMEN/README.md

 ### ***new_data* folder**

-Auxiliar scrits to read and parse new data.
+Auxiliar scripts to read and parse new data.

 `network.ipynb` Create network.pl from Network data.